carpentries/carpentries.org-archive/_posts/2024/10/2024-10-17-Thank-you-Glosario.md

 We’re thrilled to share some recent improvements to Glosario, aimed at making it more user-friendly and versatile for both learners and lesson creators!

 ### Modernised Site Design
- The Glosario site has been revamped, giving it a fresh look with modern fonts and a consistent design thanks to a Bootstrap library.
+ The Glosario site has been revamped, giving it a fresh look with modern fonts and a consistent design.
 Navigating through language pages is now easier, with categories being more visible and accessible.
 Additionally, new anchor links allow users to jump directly to specific terms, making it easier to copy and share these links for quick reference.

-### Enhanced Lesson Integration
-Another significant upgrade is the introduction of support for embedding Glosario links directly into lesson content.
-Lesson creators can now use a superscript format (e.g., {{ glosario.data_structure }}) to reference glossary terms, providing seamless access to definitions as learners move through lesson material.

-Moreover, the integration is multilingual!
-If a lesson is translated into another language, the glossary links will automatically adapt to match the lesson’s language code.
-This ensures that translated lessons can benefit from the glossary without needing additional adjustments.

 # What is next?